-It’s hard to get all the nutrients you and Your Baby need for healthy development.
-Even if you eat a wide variety of food, such as dairy, fish, fruits, vegetables, whole grains, and legumes; you may still not get all of them.
+It’s hard to get all the nutrients you and Your Child need for healthy development.
+Even if you eat a wide variety of food, such as dairy, fish, fruits, vegetables, whole grains, and legumes, you may still not get all of them.

 If you eat a balanced diet, you will get most of the nutrients you need.
-If you take prenatal vitamins, you ensure you also get enough of the following:
+And if you take prenatal vitamins, you will also get enough of the following:

-Folic acid is important during your pregnancy for many reasons: Getting enough of this B vitamin in the month before you conceive and very early in your pregnancy can reduce Your Baby ’s risk of neural tube defects such as Spina Bifida and Anencephaly.
-Folic acid may also reduce the risk of other defects such as cleft lip, cleft palate, and heart defects.
+Folic acid is important during your pregnancy for many reasons.
+First, getting enough of this B vitamin in the month before you conceive and very early in your pregnancy can reduce Your Child ’s risk of neural tube defects such as Spina Bifida and Anencephaly.
+Second, folic acid may also reduce the risk of other defects such as cleft lip, cleft palate, and heart defects.
 Lastly, taking folic acid may also lower your risk of preeclampsia.

 Your body absorbs the synthetic version of folic acid better than the natural one found in food, so even if you eat a balanced diet, a supplement is strongly recommended.
 Most doctors recommend 400 micrograms of folic acid per day.

-Some women don’t get enough of iron from their diet to meet their body’s increased need during pregnancy, and this can lead to iron-deficiency anemia.
-Preventing it can reduce your risk of preterm delivery and low-birth-weight baby.
-Doctors often recommend that pregnant women get 27 mg of iron a day in their prenatal supplements, to help with blood development and oxygen transport.
-Iron can sometimes lead to constipation, which can be eased by eating a lot of fruit.
-Good natural sources of iron are white meat, fish, beans, dried fruit, and green leafy vegetables, like spinach.
+Some women don’t get enough iron from their diet to meet their body’s increased need during pregnancy, leading to iron deficiency anemia.
+Preventing it can reduce your risk of preterm delivery and a low-birth-weight baby.
+Doctors often recommend that pregnant women get 27 mg of iron a day in their prenatal supplements to help with blood development and oxygen transport.
+However, a large amount of iron consumption can sometimes lead to constipation.
+Eating a lot of fruits and vegetables can help.
+Good natural sources of iron are white meat, fish, beans, dried fruit, and green leafy vegetables like spinach.

 Essential Fatty Acids